 USEC has been constrained in responding to these market conditions by its privatization agreement with the U.S. Treasury Department.
 This agreement restricts the actions that USEC can take to reduce operating costs.
 Within those constraints, however, USEC has and will continue to concentrate on cost reductions.
 USEC is in discussions with one of its major power suppliers to conclude a supply agreement for the summer of 2000.
 The restrictions relating to labor reductions expire in July 2000, and USEC has announced its intention to reduce the workforce.
 The current estimate of the workforce reduction is approximately 625 employees.
-USEC expects the reduction in workforce will result in annual production cost savings of approximately \$39 million.
+USEC expects annual production cost savings of approximately \$39 million.

-USEC continues to aggressively pursue initiatives to optimize power costs over the longer term.
-USEC anticipates that it will exercise a three-year notice to terminate the current power supply contract with Ohio Valley Electric

-Corporation ("OVEC") effective May 2003.
-This action will increase USEC's flexibility in obtaining economical power for the Portsmouth plant in the near team and for the period beyond the current expiration of the OVEC contract at the end of 2005.
+USEC anticipates that it will exercise a three-year notice to terminate the current power supply contract with Ohio Valley Electric Corporation ("OVEC") effective May 2003.
+This action will increase USEC's flexibility in obtaining economical power for the Portsmouth plant in the near term and for the period beyond the current expiration of the OVEC contract at the end of 2005.
 USEC will no longer be responsible for the substantial cost of environmental upgrades that OVEC will be required to make at its plants in the last two years of the contract, the benefit of which USEC would lose upon contract expiration.
 Rather, by giving this notice, USEC will be favorably positioned to secure long-term power in a manner consistent with the continuing objective to reduce costs.